Thespartann/oeminfo-huawei/README.md

 ###  oeminfo-huawei

 - Allows modification of the oeminfo file on Huawai devices which can change things like the model number and region
-- 2021 fork of https://github.com/penn5/oeminfo-huawei fixing bugs in pack function and adding a usage examples.
+- 2021 fork of https://github.com/penn5/oeminfo-huawei fixing bugs in the pack function and adding a usage examples.
 - Original code from https://forum.xda-developers.com/p9-plus/how-to/mod-oeminfo-structure-t3446382